aptech/tspdlib/docs/panel_surwald.rst

 Purpose
 ----------------

-Testing for Granger causality in heterogeneous mixed panels with bootstrap critical values.
+Computes tests for Granger causality in heterogeneous mixed panels with bootstrap critical values.

 Format
 ----------------